niccolofant/prize-protocol-core/README.md

-# pryze-core
+# Prize Protocol V1 Core
- Contracts for the Pryze lottery protocol
+ Contracts for the Prize protocol